THG-Headless/thg-altitude-docs/src/content/docs/astro-integration/v3.0.0/reference/config.md

 # Configuration

-The below reference covers all of the different configuration options for the Astro Integration providing further flexibility for your application.
+The below reference covers all of the different configuration options for the Astro Integration v3.0.0, providing enhanced flexibility for your application.

 ```js
 //config/site.js